Serial Killers And The Mothers Who Love Them

 Even though you concoct a story about their lives after death and how happy they are with their other fish friends in the sky, you still feel bad knowing you and your children are going to Fish Hell if such a place exists for your heinous acts of negligence.
 No one admitted to throwing ping-pong balls into the bowl and yet there they were.
 And after Tito died we might have been too zealous when my 6 year old and I cleaned out the bowl – possibly not getting all of the soap out.
 Fish are such frail little creatures and though they were not with our family long we mourned them as if they’d been with us for months instead of just weeks.
 At this point our bathroom became more of a funeral parlor, we’d flushed so many animals down the toilet – it seemed sacrilegious to sit on it.

-To recap we are at one mouse, two hamster, six goldfish and a turtle.
-I don’t know about you – but I think we’re ready for a pony – though we’d need a bigger toilet.
-Now when my kids beg for pets and swear they’ll “take care of them,” I’m reminded that mobsters use this same expression when they plan to eliminate someone.
+To recap, we are at one mouse, two hamster, six goldfish and a turtle.
+I don’t know about you – but I think we’re ready for a pony – though we would have to get a bigger toilet.
+Of course I'm kidding, I don't believe my kids anymore when they beg for pets and swear they’ll “take care of them.”
+It's basically a death wish and the same expression mobsters use to mean they're going to take someone out.
 “Don’t worry, boss – I’ll take care of ‘em.”
-I think I know where they got this saying.